Hijab With Glasses – 15 Stylish Ideas to Try

 Q. Do the temples/arms of the sunglasses have anything to do with the hijab style?

 A. Yes, the size of your shade’s arms has much to do with your comfort.
-The larger the temples are, the higher the chances they will hurt your head and ears.
+The larger the temples are, the higher the chance they will hurt your head and ears.
 So, whenever wearing them, make sure your headscarf is loosely wrapped.
 For thin temples, you can go with tight wraps or even head caps.

 Q. Can I wear oversized sunglasses with a hijab?